robdelacruz/txtpages/stock/howto.md

 [Creating a list](#creating-a-list)
 [Deleting old txtpages](#deleting-old-txtpages))

+&nbsp;

 ## Creating a basic txtpage

 Enter a **Title** for your txtpage.

 Enter some text in the **Content** box.

 Click **Create Page**.

 That's it!

 *Note: TxtPage contents are formatted using [Markdown syntax](https://www.markdownguide.org/basic-syntax/#overview) .*

+&nbsp;

 ## Specifying a url for your txtpage

 Enter some text in the **Custom URL** box (for example: *cathome*).

 Your txtpage can then be accessed via the link *txtpages.xyz/cathome* .

-You will be prompted to enter a different custom url if it used previously.
+You will be prompted to enter a different custom url if it's being used by another page.

+&nbsp;

 ## Specifying a passcode for your txtpage